-Transit options are the biggest factor taken into consideration when making artwork purchases.
-Determining your best option to move precious artworks from point A to B can be challenging, especially with the added confusion of choosing the best packing method for your item(s).
-Here at ARTA we are frequently asked questions about best packing practices, and have established the following general rules for shipments that occur within the continental U.S.
+One of the biggest factors taken into consideration when purchasing art is how it will get to it’s final destination.
+Determining the best method for safely moving precious artworks from point A to B can be challenging, especially when choosing the best and most appropriate packing method for your item(s).
+The most common questions we get from clients is about best packing practices, so below we are sharing our general guidelines for packing shipments being sent within the continental U.S.

-Most common: Soft packing, including poly, bubble and cardboard
+Most common packing method: Soft packing, including poly, bubble and cardboard.

 For added protection: Shadowbox, which is defined by the cardboard backing and raised collar around the edges of the work, is used for items with tacky or irregular surfaces that cannot have any materials touch the surface.
 If an artwork is still wet, most shipping partners will still transport the pieces wet by packing the artwork into a shadowbox.